CLIP-QDA: An Explainable Concept Bottleneck Model: Experiments

 \paragraph{Comparison with other classifiers. }

-In this section, we undertake a comparative evaluation of the performance of our CLIP-\remi{QDA} classifier in contrast to other classifiers commonly employed in contemporary research.
-Precisely, we compare our method to the use of CLIP as a zero-shot classifier, by making predictions based on the class that produces the maximum CLIP score with the image embedding.
-We also use the linear probe, which consists \remi{of} using a linear layer as the classifier of the CBM (see Figure~\ref{fig:baseline}).
-Our assessment is based on the computation of accuracy metrics across three diverse datasets: PASCAL-Part, MIT scenes, and Monumai.
-A comprehensive description of the procedure for concept set acquisition is provided in Appendix \ref{concepts_sets}.
-Furthermore, for contextualization, we include in the table the test accuracy of ResNet \citep{he2016deep} and ViT \citep{dosovitskiy2020image} \remi{trained in a supervised manner by using images as inputs.}
+In this section, we undertake a comparative evaluation of the performance of our \method classifier in contrast to \revisremi{classifiers used in the baseline (see Section \ref{baselines}).} \updateremi{Results of these experiments are available in Table \ref{sample-table}.
+The image encoder used in all our experiments based on CLIP-based CBMs is $ViT-L/14@336px$ provided by \revisremi{\href{https://github.com/openai/CLIP}{OpenAI’s public repository.}}}

 \remi{Our findings reveal that fine-tuning using CBM, either as a linear or a QDA probe, significantly improves performance, as evidenced by the increase in accuracy compared to using CLIP as a zero-shot classifier.
-This improvement is particularly pronounced on datasets dedicated to specialized tasks, such as Monumai.
+This improvement is particularly pronounced on datasets dedicated to specialized tasks, such as \updateremi{MonuMAI}.
 Additionally, CLIP CBMs tend to achieve performances comparable to networks trained from raw images, making these models appealing for image classification due to their reduced training cost in both time and resources, as well as their interpretability.
-Notably, CLIP-QDA demonstrates competitive performance, when compared to linear probe techniques.
-However, a slight decrease in performance is observed, especially in the PASCAL-Part dataset.
-This decline could be attributed to the use of a larger set of concepts specifically for this dataset, posing challenges to the Gaussian assumption and potentially affecting the applicability of our classifier.}
+Notably, \method demonstrates competitive performance, when compared to linear probe techniques.}

+\revisremi{However, \method faces challenges in delivering competitive results for datasets like PASCAL-Part and ImageNet, which feature a significantly larger number of labels and concepts.
+The accuracy decline could be attributed to the use of a broader set of concepts tailored specifically for these datasets.
+This challenges the Gaussian assumption and potentially impacts the effectiveness of our classifier.
+Notably, there appears to be a correlation between the tests conducted on the different datasets and the observations depicted in Figure \ref{fig:aeroplanemulc}.
+For instance, while MonuMAI uses 20 concepts, MIT scenes use 25, PASCAL-Part employs 80, and ImageNet involves a staggering 5000 concepts.}

 \paragraph{Influence of the number of concepts. }